Plentk/F24_ShareCircle_Flask/README.md

 This platform enables seamless, community sharing of surplus food and household resources by connecting donors, recipients, and volunteers through a verified community network.
 It offers smart matching, impact tracking, and transparent logistics to support households in reducing waste as well as building resilient and caring communities.

-## Getting Started //how to use the app
+## Getting Started / How to Use the App

 ## Functionalities